alishersadikov/blog-site/src/content/posts/2023-03-16-google-cloud-certification-exams-tips.md

 I have not taken this one - not there yet.
 But I just ended up being a big fan of Joe Lowery and his teaching methodology.
 So I look forward to taking this course when I am ready.

-\#﻿## Preparation process
+### Preparation process

 I basically took some of those courses above and watched more video courses recommended by the platform.
 Then I took the relevant practice tests and took the actual exam as soon as I got 80-90% of the practice tests right.

 # Overview of the online proctored exam

-Here is some registration and scheduling info from Google:[Registration and Scheduling - Cloud Certification Help](https://support.google.com/cloud-certification/answer/9907651?hl=en).
+Here is some registration and scheduling info from Google: [Registration and Scheduling - Cloud Certification Help](https://support.google.com/cloud-certification/answer/9907651?hl=en).
 Seems like Google outsources these exams to a company called Kryterion.

 #### Before the exam

-* It varies by the exam, but you should be able reschedule your exam with a proper notice.
-It was 24 hours for online proctored exams for the Associate Cloud Engineer
+* It varies by the exam, but if needed, you should be able to reschedule your exam with a proper notice.
+It was 24 hours for online proctored exams for the Associate Cloud Engineer.
-* Make sure you install their secure browser way ahead of the exam
+* Make sure you install their secure browser way ahead of the exam.
 * It is possible you will be asked to enter biometric information in Webassessor, such as taking your photo through the webcam with white background.
-I tried to fill it out but I was to do it again right before the exam.
+I tried to do that but I was asked to go through that again at the time of the exam.
 * It is recommended that you take the exam on your personal laptop or the one you have admin privileges for.
-Most work computer do not meet this criteria
+Most work computers do not meet this requirement.
 * The secure browser has the ability to detect the processes running in the background and will shut them down.
 I would just close out of everything that you think could be running on your machine.
 * You will not be able to find the `Launch` button for the exam until 10 minutes before the exam (in Webassessor).
 So just sit back and relax.

 ### During the online proctored exam

 * You are not allowed to get any support: digital/hard copy resources, another human being etc.
 * I did not even use my regular work from home desk.
-Just set a plastic picnic desk in the middle of the room away from the walls, shelves etc.
+I just set up a plastic picnic desk in the middle of the room away from the walls, shelves etc.
 * Not allowed to take breaks and cannot have a water bottle on the desk.
 I was asked to put away my driver's license outside of my reach after showing it to the camera.
 * The webcam is on for the entire duration of the exam.
 *  I think there was a human proctor on the other side, but I did not hear or see the proctor.
 We communicated through the chat window the entire time but it was very interactive.